 In June 2022, Raspberry Pi released the follow-up, the Raspberry Pi Pico W which brings Wi-Fi (and eventually Bluetooth) to the Pico form factor, for just $6.
-The Pico and Pico W share the same GPIO pinout, which means you can add more functions to your Pico W projects.
+The Pico and Pico W share the same GPIO pinout, which means you can use many of the same accessories in your Pico W projects.

 - Add on boards which connect to the GPIO of the Pico and provide extra functionality such as wireless communications, LCD screens and RGB LEDs.

 - Shields / Bases / Shim that provide interfaces for extra components.

 - Expanders that provide extra GPIO pins for use with multiple addons at once.

 - All-in-one boards which breakout the Raspberry Pi Pico to a larger form factor featuring many additional features not found on the Pico.
 An example being Pimoroni's Pico W Aboard range, such as the Inventor 2040 W.